rjmateus/hackweek_2025/README.md

 # Register machine to MLM

 Before register the machine make sure to have the needed pillar information for the system in the pillar data.
+The example pillar data can be seen ar salt/pillar sub-folder.

 If you are not sure about the pillar data, you can disable the deploy at registration time, and just register the machine, check the pillar data.
-The application deployment can done after registration (by assigning configuration channel, and apply the state).
+The application deployment can done after registration (by assigning configuration channel, and apply that state or the high state).

 Use the regular registration machanism and select the created activation key.